MichaelDuPlessis/dmalloc/dissertation/chapters/development.typ

   image("../images/allocator_process_flow.drawio.png"),
 )

-It may appear that the allocator leaks memory since it is never stated what it does with the cached memory pages when the programme terminates but this is dealt with by the operating system as the OS will automatically clean up any memory pages allocated to the programme on programme termination.
+It may appear that the allocator leaks memory since it is never stated what it does with the cached memory pages when the program terminates but this is dealt with by the operating system as the OS will automatically clean up any memory pages allocated to the program on program termination.

 === Example

-This is a rundown of how the page cache works.
 In this example the allocators are called in the following order:
 1. The bin allocator is used to allocate 1 object.
 2. The free list allocator is used to allocate 3 objects.
 3. The The bin allocator allocates all its memory.